Nivkh people: Under Soviet rule

 Russia underwent the October Revolution forming the Soviet Union in 1922.
 The new government altered prior Russian Imperial policies towards the Nivkh that were in line with communist ideology.
 Soviet officials embraced the autonym Nivkh to replace the old term Gilyak, as a hallmark for new native self-determination.
 A brief autonomous okrug was created for the Nivkh.
 The government granted them extensive fishing rights, which were not rescinded until the 1960s.

-But, other Soviet policies proved devastating.
+Other Soviet policies proved devastating.
 The Nivkh were forced into mass agricultural and industrial labour collectives called kolkhoz.
 Nivkh fishermen were difficult to convert to agricultural practices because of their belief that ploughing the earth was a sin.
 The Nivkh were soon working and living as a second-class minority group among the massive Russian labour force.
+In the 1930s, Nivkh people would often be subject to disappearances under suspicion of Pro-Japanese sentiments.

 These collectives irrevocably altered the lifestyle of the Nivkh.
 The traditional hunter-gatherer lifestyle disappeared.
 Soviet authorities showcased the Nivkh as a 'model' nation for a culture quickly transforming from the Neolithic to a socialist industrial model.
 They banned the use of the Nivkh language from schools and the public square.
-The Russian language was mandated and russification of the Nivkh accelerated.
+The Russian language was mandated and Russification of the Nivkh accelerated.
 Many Nivkh stories, beliefs, and clan ties were forgotten by new generations.

 From 1945 to 1948, many Nivkh, as well as half of the Oroks and all of the Sakhalin Ainu, who had been living under Japanese jurisdiction in the southern half of Sakhalin, were forced to move to Japan along with the ethnic Japanese settlers.
 Many indigenous people would later return to the area.
 According to "Modern Ainu: The Romance of Ethnic Migration" (現代のアイヌ : 民族移動のロマン, by Kosuge Sugawara, 1966 under Genbunsha), these Nivkh people in Japan resided in Abashiri, Hakodate, and Sapporo.
 One notable displaced Nivkh from Karafuto to Abashiri was Chiyo Nakamura (1906–1969), a shaman from Poronaisk (敷香町).
 By 2004, the Nivkh-Orok community in Abashiri had apparently vanished.

 Chuner Taksami, an anthropologist, is considered the first modern Nivkh literary figure and supporter of Siberian rights.
 In the post-Soviet Russian commonwealth of nations, the Nivkh have fared better than the Ainu or the Itelmens, but worse than the Chukchi or the Tuvans.
 The Soviet government in 1962 resettled many of the Nivkh into fewer, denser settlements, such that Sakhalin settlements had been reduced from 82 to 13 by 1986.
 This relocation was accomplished via the Soviet collectives that the Nivkh had become so dependent on.
 The closure of state-funded amenities such as a school or electricity generator prompted citizenry to move into government-preferred settlements.